trezitorul/qudi/documentation/programming_style.md

 Class names should be in CamelCase.

+Connectors names should be lowercase with underscores as word separators.
+Ex: apt_piezo_1 Connectors when called inside on_activate functions should have the same name with an underscore as prefix.
+Ex: _apt_piezo_1

 File names need to be lowercase with underscores as word separators.
 Qt .ui files are prefixed with ui\_ and generally named like the Python file that loads them.